Immigration to uruguay

 Embassy of Spain:

 Ph: +598 2708 6010

-Uruguay a beautiful and expensive, however worth to live country, famous for its scenic beaches, forests and ancient monuments.
-With the explosion of tourism in recent years, Montevideo has seen a rapid growth, and the permanent population swells exponentially during the summer months.
-A South American Country with breathtaking places, pleasant climate and a fun spot for adventurous people.
-This nation is culturally accessible and has a rich history, great food, many cultural attractions.
+Uruguay a beautiful country and expensive country, yet worth living.
+Uruguay is famous for its scenic beaches, forests and ancient monuments.
+With the explosion of tourism in recent years, Montevideo has seen a rapid growth and the permanent population swells exponentially during the summer months.
+Uruguay is a country with breathtaking places, pleasant climate and a fun spot for adventurous people.
+It is culturally accessible and has a rich history, great food, many cultural attractions.
 People are friendly, fashionable, happy, modern and peace loving.
-It provides good healthcare system to locals as well as foreigners.
-This nation is one of the most visited countries; as a result there are plenty of job opportunities in the tourism sector and hotel industries.
-English in high demand, so you can get jobs accordingly.
-Cost of living is comparatively expensive than neighboring countries here but this nation gives you a better lifestyle compared to the other American and European countries which is why many people choose this place to settle down and live a relaxed life.A
+Uruguay provides good healthcare system to locals as well as to the foreigners.
+Uruguay is one of the most visited countries; as a result there are plenty of job opportunities especially in the tourism sector and hotel industries.
+English is in high demand here.
+Cost of living is comparatively expensive than neighboring countries here but gives you a better lifestyle compared to the other American and European countries and hence many people choose Uruguay to immigrate.

 Moving to Uruguay